Intended audience: newcomers to internationalization who want to change the character encoding of their HTML pages.

-So you've heard that it's useful to encode your pages in UTF-8 rather than a legacy encoding such as Windows 1252 or ISO 8859-1, and you've heard that others are doing it, but you're not sure how to do it.
+So you've heard that it's useful to use Unicode (UTF-8) for your pages rather than a legacy character encoding such as Latin1 (Windows 1252 or ISO 8859-1) or Shift_JIS, and you've heard that others are doing it, but you're not sure how to do it.
 This page will help.

-This article draws summarises the information you need.
-Follow the embedded links to other articles on the site if you need to get detailed information about any step.
+Below we summarise the information you need to convert a simple page to a Unicode character encoding.
+Follow the links to other articles on the site if you need to get detailed information about any step.